 In a nutshell: no, but it won't be as firm then.
 If you are not planning on using gelatin then may I suggest you do individual servings so that even if the mousse is softer it doesn't matter.
 However, what gelatin is so very good at is holding that fluffy cream texture which makes a mousse feel luxurious.

 A great alternative to gelatin is Whip It, a vegan product by Dr. Oetker that easily stabilizes cream.
-It is available for 1 for a 2 pack in the baking section of my grocery store and I use it in my Chocolate Mousse Tart all the time!

 How do you use Powdered Gelatin?